Bug #10805

 Of course, after a clean kickstart of the hypervisor, I cannot reproduce the original problem anymore either.
 So it probably happened during my experiments with setting up the bridge/vlan interface.

-Updated by Andrew Wagner over 8 years ago
+Updated by Andrew Wagner almost 10 years ago

 Just a note that I'm seeing this issue also on 1.8.1 although it was present in 1.8.0 as well.
 Somehow our hosts are getting multiple duplicate nics auto-created for them with the same MAC address.
 The issue is not related solely to bond interfaces for us, but any type of virtual interface.
 Some of our foreman hosts have users using libvirt on them and creating virtual interfaces that end up with the same nic name (virbr0) but different mac address.
 There are also some physical nics that have the same MAC address listed for them but have also been duplicated.
 See the attached picture.